VictorySpecificationII/project-424-datalogging-infra/docker/README.md

 If you were to use a client outside the container to connect to Kafka, a producer application running on your laptop for example, you'd use `localhost:9092` instead.

+## Deployment Validation

+Follow the steps below in order, to validate the stack.

 ## REST Proxy

 Create a topic named "my-topic" in Kafka via the UI.